vmanamino/blocmetrics/README.md

       blocmetrics.report('topics views');
     };

-Additionally, install the rack-cors gem in your Blocmetrics.

-    gem 'rack-cors', :require => 'rack/cors'

-Include at least one of the following configurations for Blocmetrics app event tracking.
+You may need to include one or another of the following configurations for your Blocmetrics app event tracking.

 In your _config.ru_ include: